rockettheme/docs/Docs/joomla/basic/how_to_create_a_multilingual_site.md

 ![][multilanguage_6]

 The next step requires you to navigate to **Extensions -> Plug-in Manager** in order to configure Joomla multilingual plugin.
 The plugin you need to find here is **System - Language Filter**.
-This plugin enables the CMS to recognize various installed languages and filter content so what's displayed matches the language selected.
+This plugin enables the CMS to recognize various installed languages and filter content so what is displayed matches the language selected.

 Click the plugin to access the configuration page.
 Here, you can set the **Basic Options** as you see fit.
 Here are some example settings which should work in most cases.